 We feel that the numbers of pupils attending extra-curricular clubs is linked to positive experiences within the curriculum and in times where pupils have more distractions than ever to keep them ‘inactive’, we are very pleased with this.

-We consider the vast majority of our Y11 pupils to be able to make positive choices about living healthy and active lifestyles and would know where to go in the community in order to pursue activities of their choice.
+We consider the vast majority of our Y11 pupils to be able to make positive choices about living healthy and active lifestyles and would know where to go in the community to pursue activities of their choice.